wwcodeatx/wwcodeatx_hugo/content/hackathon/hackathon-rules.md

 draft: false
 ---

-There are the five following categories for prizes.
+There are the five categories for prizes.
 All projects are automatically entered into for all the categories.

 * Deep learning - Sponsored by [Bestow](https://bestow.com/)
 * UI/UX - Sponsored by [The Zebra](https://www.thezebra.com/)
 * Social impact - Sponsored by [Athena Health](https://www.athenahealth.com)